This is a complete guide on how to plan, create, and run a successful webinar.

-“When you join my Bengal Cat Breeding Academy today you’ll get:
+“When you join my Hamster Breeding Academy today you’ll get:

 - 32 detailed video lessons in full HD

-- Access to my Private Cat Breading Facebook group
+- Access to my Private Hamster Breeding Facebook group

 - 12 weeks of direct email access to me

-You can get this complete package to start breeding bengal cats for only $495.”
+You can get this complete package to start breeding your own hamsters right now for only $495.”

-“The average Bengal cat is sold at 12 weeks for $1,500.
-And each Bengal cat has about 4 kittens in its litter.
-So you’ll make 12 times the amount you paid for this course on your first Bengal cat litter.”
+“The average hamster is sold at 12 weeks for $1,500.
+And each hamster has about 6 little hamlets per litter.
+So you’ll make 12 times the amount you paid for this course on your first litter”

 This applies even if your product or service is not an investment per se.
-I am happy to pay $12.99 for Netflix because the alternative of a cable subscription is more than twice as much.
+I'm happy to pay $12 for Netflix, because the alternative of a cable subscription is more than twice as much.

 Step 5: Risk Removal

-Always have a way to reduce or remove risk from the equation when selling.
+When you're selling, always have a way to reduce or remove risk from the equation.

-What this does is tell the potential customer, this purchase is a not high-stakes situation.
-If for any reason, the product is not a good fit them, they can get a refund, or in the case of a trial, cancel before they are even charged.
+What this does is tell the potential customer, "This purchase is a not high-stakes situation."
+If for any reason, the product is not a good fit, they can get a refund, or in the case of a trial, cancel before they're even charged."

-This gives them very little reason not buy if they are even remotely curious about your product.
+This gives people very little reason not to buy, if they're even remotely curious about your product.

 Step 6: 2-Step Urgency